Axway/api-builder-docs/README.md

 ## Create your own microsite using this repository

 This section details how to create your own microsite in the Axway-Open-Docs ecosystem.
-For an overall view of the microsite architecture, see XXX.
+For an overall view of the microsite architecture, see [Architecture for docs-as-code at scale](https://techweb.axway.com/confluence/display/RDAPI/Architecture+for+docs+as+code+at+scale).

 ### Before you start